MST General Inbox

 - Diagnosed with schizophrenia

 - Juvenile sex offenders who do not demonstrate other delinquent or anti-social behavior

 The MST Program model has many specific principles, which include finding the fit between identified problems and how they impact the youth and families’ environment.
 By utilizing the youth and families’ strengths, MST Therapists can help the family build strategies for larger successes in their futures.
 Family members are expected to work actively to achieve goals, as well as youth, to decrease identified problems and increase positive changes for long-term successes.

-DOWNLOAD A ONE PAGE MST PROGRAM SUMMARY BY CLICKING HERE.
+Check out our ONE PAGE MST PROGRAM SUMMARY, CLICK HERE.

 CYS’ MST Program has many community and team components that help a small team program be such a big success in our communities: